 I’m not talking about the Dell as a whole, rather I’m only focusing on the “OptiPlex” Series here.
 Let’s say you searched for a “cheap gaming PC” on Amazon or Walmart, chances are that you’ll end up with computers from Dell OptiPlex.

-Of course, Dell has a premium gaming line-up called the “Alienware”.
+Of course, Dell has a premium gaming line-up called “Alienware”.
 And there’s no doubt that Dell’s Alienware gaming PCs are the best even if they are costly.
 At least, the Alienware machines yield the performance for the price you pay.

 The Dell Gaming OptiPlex, however, comes with gaming machines with entry-level hardware and a higher price tag.